realnews-gateway/emergency-publishing-system/network-access-layer/security/threat-model.md

     - Malware with root access
     - Kernel-level monitoring

-    These threats are explicitly out of scope for the VPN access layer.
+    These threats are explicitly out of scope for the **network-access-layer**.

 ---